 So, you have the job of running RC this Sunday.
 Thank you!
 Without volunteers like you there would be no sailboat racing.
 Please take the time to read through all of the information posted here so that you are prepared to run safe and enjoyable races.

-The PRO is required to hold a skipper’s meeting at 1000 in the area near the launch cranes.
+The Principal Race Officer (PRO) is required to hold a skipper’s meeting at 1000 in the area near the launch cranes.
 The PRO should report the risk assessment for the day and announce any other weather or safety-related concerns.
 This means paying attention to weather reports and other information Saturday and Sunday morning before arriving at the marina.
 Please refer to the PRSA “Decision to Race Based on a Risk Assessment” guidelines in making this decision.
 Additional information on the skipper’s meeting and other aspects of RC service can be found below.

 Planning the Work

 - Who is signed up for RC duty?
 View the RC signup sheet on the PRSA website.

 - RC Priorities: Safety of People, Running Races, Rescuing Capsized Boats

 - How many people does it take to run the RC?
 When using two skiffs, 4-5 people is a good number.
 Read about the RC jobs here.

 Operating the RC Boats: each person on the RC must review the instructions for use and care of our PRSA skiffs.
 If you have any questions or problems with a boat you should contact PRSA Vice Commodore Stew Harris.